sash11/asus-p5q-ws/README.md

 Preparation process: DSDT.aml was taken from Clover boot-loader with F4.
 All errors were fixed with MaciASL 1.5.6/1.5.7.
 No patches were applied.
 Just clean DSDT.aml Some warnings remained, like:

 25, 3168, Legacy Processor() keyword detected.
-Use Device() keyword instead.
+Use Device() keyword instead

 4784, 3141, Missing dependency (Device object requires a _HID or _ADR in same scope)

 Prepared USB flash drive and installed Clover and Opencore with legacy option, since there is no UEFI support in the BIOS.
 AHCI support is present in the BIOS though.
 So hard disk was recognised without the need for extra kexts.